 Be that as it may, popularity or antiquity are not always synonymous with truth or worth.
 In this day and age we can examine established doctrines such as reincarnation in the light of Kosmon --- where long held beliefs are no longer blindly accepted as the basis of reality, but can be sifted to their core.
 The worth of old traditions and beliefs which have held man captive for millennia can be measured against a range of spiritual, social, psychological and philosophical standards now accessible since oppressive religious / cultural enforcement diminished over the last several centuries.

-Like various religious doctrines that condemn non-believers to death or hell for sins or even merely for disbelief, the concepts and rationales of REINCARNATION don't stand up well to scrutiny.
+NO. Like various religious doctrines that condemn non-believers to death or hell for sins or even merely for disbelief, the concepts and rationales of REINCARNATION don't stand up well to scrutiny.
 While the precept of karma tries to mimic natural justice, its purpose is to uphold the doctrine of reincarnation.
 It focuses on a tit-for-tat kind of cause and effect, which supposedly explains the deserved circumstances of one's supposed reincarnation, but it lacks the wisdom that the complexities of human nature and destiny deserve.
 Nor does the karma / reincarnation doctrine encompass what is now common knowledge about how people learn and progress, instead this duo mimic the dysfunction of a prison system were the focus is punishment --- adding punishment to punishment, resulting in a perpetual state of imprisonment within its institution.
 This is where the gods, saviors and "incarnated" teachers of such religions get to prove their supposed divinity and enlightenment by saving souls from the "cycle of rebirth".
-They premise that the odds against man are so great he cannot free himself, nor do they allow for other avenues for man to become free other than by "returned souls" incarnated into flesh to save him.
+They premise that the odds against man are so great he cannot free himself, nor other avenues for man to become free other than by "returned souls" incarnated into flesh to save him.
 Why does this sound so similar to the other major world religions?
 The doctrines of Karma and Original Sin both condemn man to spiritual helplessness, both have their Gods, saviors and saints for man to worship, obey and call upon.

 The evidence of the past indicates that if anything, man is on a path of progression.
 Despite cycles of darkness, humanity moves forward, improved and ever more enlightened.
 The nature of humanity means that man must progress as a species, a society, a community, a family, an individual, --- or regress!
 There is no stasis for mankind.